This section provides information about manipulating data and concurrent access in Greenplum Database.

 Greenplum Database accepts the standard SQL transaction levels as follows:

-SELECT queries in the same transaction can see different data if other concurrent transactions commit changes between the successive queries.
+SELECT queries in the same transaction can see different data if other concurrent transactions commit changes before the queries start.

 DELETE commands find only rows committed before the commands started.

-SELECT FOR SHAREcommands find only rows committed before the command started.
-If a concurrent transaction has updated, deleted, or locked a target row when the row is found, the serializable or repeatable read transaction waits for the concurrent transaction to update the row, delete the row, or roll back.
+SELECT FOR SHARE commands find only rows committed before the command started.
+If a concurrent transaction has already updated, deleted, or locked a target row when the row is found, the serializable or repeatable read transaction waits for the concurrent transaction to update the row, delete the row, or roll back.